Phuti-R-Ravhengani/Phuti-Ravhengani-s-README/README.md

 ---

-## 🏫 Anointed Trinity Pre School & Daycare Website (In Progress)
+## 🏫 Anointed Trinity Pre School & Creche Website (In Progress)

 ### Project Overview

-Currently developing a modern and informative website for Anointed Trinity Pre School & Daycare.
+Currently developing a modern and informative website for Anointed Trinity Pre School & Creche.
 The platform is aimed at helping parents easily access information about the school, programs, and activities.

 ### Planned Features